Does BU Law accept transfer students?

 Yes.
 You need to have a letter from your current law school sent to BU Law.
 The letter should address whether you are currently in good standing and provide ranking information if available.
 If your law school does not rank first year students please provide a statement of this policy.

 How many recommendations do I need to submit?

 You must submit at least two letters of recommendation, one of which must be written by someone who taught you during your first year of law school.

 Previous applicants to BU Law may take advantage of the Streamlined Transfer Application and the recommendation requirement will be waived.
 Please see the Applying to Transfer section for details.

 I applied to BU when I originally applied to law school.
 How do I apply to transfer?

-You may take advantage of our Streamlined Transfer Application process as early as fall 2016.
+You may take advantage of our Streamlined Transfer Application process.
 Start by filling out a form online; we will then waive the application fee and send you a brief checklist of required materials you must submit to update your application.